Irukandji Syndrome: Information and Treatment

-Irukandji syndrome is a medical condition induced by the sting of Carukia barnesi, the Irukandji jellyfish, as well as other cubosoans.
+Irukandji syndrome is a medical condition induced by the sting of Carukia barnesi, the Irukandji jellyfish (box jellyfish), as well as other cubosoans.
 Irukandji is the name of an aboriginal tribe that once lived in the Palm Cove north of Cairns in Queensland.
 Stings were very frequent in the area around where the Irukandji lived.

 In the year 1952, Hugo Flecker named Irukandji syndrome to describe the set of severe and dramatic systemic symptoms that happen around half an hour after a person is stung.
 These symptoms include the following:

 - High heart rate

 - Localized sweating

 - High blood pressure

 - Chest and abdominal pains

 The year of 1964 found Dr. Jack Barnes confirming the cause of the syndrome to be due to the small, box-shaped Irukandji jellyfish.
 To prove that the jelly fish was the cause of the syndrome, Dr. Barnes captured one and deliberately stung himself, his son, as well as a local lifeguard; he then observed the symptoms.
 All three of them ended up in the hospital.
 The tiny jelly fish was later called, 'Carukia barnesi.'